 "It should be good both for female players, who will now have the support of a long-established union, and for the PFA in terms of increased membership."

-The WSL was founded in 2010 and commences with the second full season of its Continental Cup later this month, where holder Arsenal faces FA Women’s Cup winner Birmingham in one of the standout ties.
+The WSL was founded in 2010 and commences with the second full season of its Continental Cup later this month, where holders Arsenal face FA Women’s Cup winners Birmingham in one of the standout ties.